 - Adaptive testing strategies

-Next-gen testing tools can automatically generate and execute even sophisticated scenarios, like rapid clicks, unexpected input combinations, or navigating through the application non-linearly — this really beefs up test coverage.
+Next-gen testing tools can automatically generate and execute sophisticated scenarios, offering a new approach to testing and improving QA without heavy manual scripting, like rapid clicks, unexpected input combinations, or navigating through the application non-linearly — this really beefs up test coverage.

 Monitor and optimize test performance with real-time analytics